ObakengPitse/ObakengPitse/README.md

   👯 I’m looking to collaborate on web development projects and desktop applications

-  💬 Ask me about anything that is <strong>software engineering</strong> related.
+  💬 Ask me about anything that is <strong>software development</strong> related.

- ⚡ Fun fact: Outside the world of tech I am curently learning how to play a piano, I also an outgoing person.
+ ⚡ Fun fact: Outside the world of tech I am curently learning how to play a piano, I am also an outgoing person.

 </div>